deepspike/progressive_tandem_learning/README.md

 # Progressive Tandem Learning Framework
-The official code release of the progressive tandem learning (PTL) framework.
+The official code release for the progressive tandem learning (PTL) framework.

 ## Requirements
 The code has been tested with python=3.8, pytorch=1.9.0, torchvision=0.10.0